PetraOleum/2016-Notes/Cellular Regulation.markdown

 The adaptor proteins are a _continous chain of protein interactions_ and form _signalling networks and complexes_.
 The proteins involved depend on the cellular proteome&mdash;there are many different routes to Ras activation.

+Grb and GNRP such as Sos interact via SH3 domains.
+GNRP activate Ras by stimulating the exchange of GDP for GTP&mdash;Ras is a monomeric G-protein.
+Ras signalling is terminated by spontaneous GTP hyrolysis to GDP.

+Ras is a monomeric GTPase similar to the &alpha; subunit of trimeric GTPases, relaying long-lasting growth signals to the nucleus via MAP kinases.
+The intrinsic GTPase activity is much less than trimeric G-proteins (~100 slower than activated G&alpha;)

 #### EGFR signalling

 _An example_

 Autophosphorylation of dimerised EGFR recruits adapter proteins to pY (phosphotyrosine).
 The proteins recruited to pY in a sequence specific manner via SH2 domains.
 Grb2 SH2 binds peptide motifs matching the consensus `pTry-X-Asn-X`.
 Gbr2 then recruits a guanine nucleotide releasing protein (GNRP).

+#### RTK signal amplification

+Ligand binding causes autophosphorylation, and active RTK phosphorylates kinase domain of neighbouring RTKs.
+The RTK remains active even after disassociation of ligand due to phosphoyraltion of internal Tyr.

+The signalling is terminated by dephosphorylation by phosphatases.
+RTK can be inactivated by phosphorylation of internal sites, e.g. by PKC, PKA, and CaM kinases, providing a link between second messenger and RTK signalling.

 ## Glossary